UBC-Thunderbots/Software/docs/getting-started.md

 ## Profiling

 Profiling is an optimization tool used to identify the time and space used by code, with a detailed breakdown to help identify areas of potential performance improvements.
 Unfortunately profiling for Bazel targets is not supported in CLion at this time.
-Hence the only way is via command line.
-Use the following command:
+Hence, the only way to profile our software is via the command line.

 ### Callgrind